Kurt Busiek: Awards

 Busiek's work has won him numerous awards in the comics industry, including the Harvey Award for Best Writer in 1998 and the Eisner Award for Best Writer in 1999.
-In 1994, with Marvels, he won Best Finite Series/Limited Series Eisner Award and the Best Continuing or Limited Series Harvey Award; as well as the Harvey Award for Best Single Issue or Story (for Marvels #4) in 1995.
-In 1996, with Astro City, Busiek won both the Eisner and Harvey awards for Best New Series.
-He won the Best Single Issue/Single Story Eisner three years in a row from 1996–1998 for Astro City, and for Conan: The Legend #0 in 2004.
+In 1994, with Marvels, he won Best Finite Series/Limited Series Eisner Award and the Best Continuing or Limited Series Harvey Award, as well as the Harvey Award for Best Single Issue or Story (for Marvels #4) in 1995.
+In 1996, with Astro City, he won both the Eisner and Harvey awards for Best New Series.
+He won the Best Single Issue/Single Story Eisner three years in a row from 1996 to 1998 for Astro City; for Conan: The Legend #0 in 2004.
 Busiek won the Best Continuing Series Eisner Award in 1997–1998, as well as the Best Serialized Story award in 1998.
 In addition, Astro City was awarded the 1996 Best Single Issue or Story Harvey Award, and the 1998 Harvey Award for Best Continuing or Limited Series.

 Busiek was given the 1998 and 1999 Comics Buyer's Guide Awards for Favorite Writer, with additional nominations in 1997 and every year from 2000 to 2004.
-In 2010, Busiek was awarded the Inkpot Award.
+In 2010, he was given the Inkpot Award.

 Personal life

 Busiek is married to Ann Busiek.
-Both Kurt and Ann Busiek were rendered by Alex Ross as New Yorkers who react to the invasion of Silver Surfer and Galactus on page 17 of Marvels #3.
-Kurt is later used as the model for a wandering drunk on page 33 of the same issue.
+Both Kurt and Ann were rendered by Alex Ross as New Yorkers who react to the invasion of Silver Surfer and Galactus on page 17 of Marvels #3.
+Kurt is used later as the model for a wandering drunk on page 33 of the same issue.

-In June 2022, Busiek revealed in the final issue of Arrowsmith: Behind Enemy Lines that the follow-up series Arrowsmith: Beyond Borders, would be delayed due to health issues.
-Specifically, Busiek related that he had been suffering from persistent migraines for over a year, for which he was receiving Botox treatments every three months, which reduced his productivity, and that he was searching for a hospital with an advanced headache program into which he could be placed.
+In June 2022, Kurt Busiek revealed in the final issue of Arrowsmith: Behind Enemy Lines that the follow-up series Arrowsmith: Beyond Borders, would be delayed due to his health.
+Specifically, he related that he had been suffering from persistent migraines for over a year, for which he was receiving Botox treatments every three months, which reduced his productivity.
+He said that he was searching for a hospital with an advanced headache program where he could be placed.